Vadorequest/ejs-locals/README.md

 # ejs-locals

 ## Status
-This is my own library for `ejs-locals` from https://github.com/RandomEtc/ejs-locals.
+This is my own library that replaces `ejs-locals` from https://github.com/RandomEtc/ejs-locals.
 The original lib is unmaintained so I have made some improvements, mostly based on what I need since I don't understand exactly how everything works there.

 Anyway, if you want small edit/features I should be able to do it, just open an issue.